 Greenhouse Gas Removal (GGR) technologies

-Climate risks for business
+Climate and nature risks for business

 Physical risks

-Transitional risks
+Transition risks

 Broader context